shyamal-anadkat/shyamal-anadkat.github.io/llm.md

 • Social / applause / analytics scripts are kept out of the Markdown posts and injected globally via `_includes`.

+• New interactive niceties added (all client‑side, no extra build plugins):
+  – **Reading‑progress bar** – a 3 px top bar that fills as you scroll; implemented with ~20 lines of JS in `default.html`.
+  – **Like / dislike (thumbs) widget** – embedded in `post.html` via LikeBtn snippet.
+  – **Instant search** – a search box in the header backed by a static `search.json` (built at compile‑time) and vanilla JS for filtering; styled in `assets/css/theme.css` to match both light & dark modes.

 • Because the repo relies on the GitHub‑hosted theme, the codebase stays very small; only the pieces that differ from the upstream theme live here.

 In short